-Key information.
-For glossary and explan natory notes see Annendix A

-Text in blue that is underlined like this is a link to further information, within this document or elsewhere.

-Policy consultation period 1 November 2024 to 10 January 2025
+Policy consultation period link to further information, within this document or elsewhere.
+9 November 2024 to 10 January 2025

+•

-Policy determined 12 February 2025
+Policy published an achael website by 12 February 2025

 Policy published on school website by 15 March 2025

 Policy contact Vicki Joyce, Headteacher

 Amendments after determination

 DfE school number 878-4006

 Age range 11-16 secondary school

-Early Years provision Not applicable
+Early Years provision 1 Not applicable

 Type of school Academy

 Admission authority Ted Wragg Trust

 Normal round intake Year 7

 PAN for 2026-27 168

-Priority for children to another setting 1 No
+Priority for children to another setting 2 No

 Priority for children from another setting Clyst Heath Primary School Countess Weir Primary School Newtown Primary School St Leonard's Church of England Primary School The Topsham School Trinity Church of England Primary School Woodwater Academy Wynstream Primary School

 Priority for children from another setting, member of the academy trust Exwick Heights Primary School Whipton Barton Junior School

 Designated religious character No

 Priority according to faith No

 Admissions catchment area Yes - see below

-Entitlement to LA transport 2 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area
+Entitlement to local authority (LA) Yes - if this is the nearest available school to home

+transport 3 Yes - if home is in the school's catchment area

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority

+Cumplementary Information Farms - for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

-When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted 3
+When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted 4

 Decision 2 March 2026

-When to submit an appeal from 31 March 2026 or from 20 school days after the refusal 4
+When to submit an appeal from 31 March 2026 or from 20 school days after the refusal 5

-Deadline to submit appeal5 20 April May 2026.
+Deadline to submit appeals 20 April 2026.
 Later appeals accepted.

-Deadline to hear appeal 23 June 2026
+Deadline to submit appeal 6

-Deddine to nour appear